unboxed/unboxed.co/source/blog/2017-12-11-4-types-of-prototyping-to-use-when-creating-new-digital-products-and-services.md

 Starting with a problem to solve or a new idea, it can be very challenging to know what this might look like from an early stage, or how it might possibly function.
 Prototyping is a learning tool to begin forming ideas, assumptions and risks into something tangible.
 It’s a way of getting something into the hands of your users to hear their thoughts, receive feedback, learn and iterate, before repeating this cycle again and again; aiming to get one step further towards a potential solution after each testing cycle.<br/>

 There are many different ways of prototyping, depending on what you’re looking to do, and it’s not always a linear process.
-Here are four types ofprototyping that you may consider using when creating a new digital product or service:<br/>
+Here are four types of prototyping that you may consider using when creating a new digital product or service:<br/>
 <br/>

 # #1: Sketch prototyping